nemiah/phpFinTS/README.md

 Contributions are welcome!

-We are using a slighlty modified version of the [Symfony Coding-Style](https://symfony.com/doc/current/contributing/code/standards.html).
+We are using a slightly modified version of the [Symfony Coding-Style](https://symfony.com/doc/current/contributing/code/standards.html).
 Please run
 ```
 composer cs-fix
 ```

-before sending a PR
+before sending a PR.

 ### Bank compatibility